 The Japan-based pageant Miss International is the exception to the rule and has only named one Japanese beauty queen since its inception in 1960.
 The fourth pageant in the group – Miss Earth – is based in the Philippines but has only been running since 2001 and has therefore not had a major influence on the country’s high position in the ranking.
 Out of 15 Filipina winners of major contests, only four won a Miss Earth title.
 The first Big Four winners from the Philippines were in fact chosen much earlier.
 Gemma Teresa Guerrero Cruz won Miss International in 1964 and Gloria Diaz was crowned Miss Universe in 1969, highlighting the long history of pageant success in the country.

 Nations in close association with organizing countries have in the past been more likely to receive the respective title, as the examples of India (six Miss World titles), Jamaica (four Miss World titles), Gibraltar, Bermuda and Grenada (one Miss World title each) show.
 For the U.S.-based Miss Universe contest, Puerto Rico has received the most titles behind the United States and Venezuela.
 The Philippines-based committee in 2020 gave out a first title to long-time ally the United States, but might have regretted the decision, which caused the country to tie with the Philippines for second-most Big Four titles.
-The Miss Universe, Miss World and Miss International titles for 2020 are still outstanding, however.
+The Miss World and Miss International titles for 2020 are still outstanding, however.
 The Mexican Andrea Meza won the Miss Universe 2020 crown on Sunday in a competition postponed due to the coronavirus pandemic, catapulting her country into a joint rank six of Big Four titles.